As Adopted: February 24, 2003

 OFFICERS

-SECTION 4.
-Should a vacancy occur in the office of county chairman, by reason of death, resignation, or other circumstance, it shall be the duty of the vice chairman to call a special meeting of the Committee's Executive Committee (as established in Article VI, Section 1) to be held with 15 days of the date when the vacancy occurred.
+SECTION 5.
+Should a vacancy occur in the office of chairman, the vice chairman shall call a special meeting of the Executive Committee (established in Article VI, Section 1 of these bylaws) to be held within 30 days of the date when the vacancy occurred.
 At that meeting, the Executive Committee will elect a successor to fill the unexpired term of the chairman.

-SECTION 5.
-All other vacancies in Committee offices shall be filled by the Executive Committee for the unexpired term of the office.
+SECTION 6.
+All other vacancies in Committee officer positions shall be filled by the Executive Committee (established in Article VI, Section 1 of these bylaws) for the unexpired term of the office within 30 days of when the vacancy occurred.

 ARTICLE IV